joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/20/opinion/coronavirus-vaccine-facebook.html?searchResultPosition=5

 **Softball fans celebrate the sport’s return to the Games after 13 years, but its place is uncertain.**\
-`A matchup between Japan and Australia was the first competition of the Olympics, but softball is not guaranteed to return for Paris in 2024.`\
+`Japan’s victory over Australia was the first competition of the Olympics, but softball is not guaranteed to return for Paris in 2024.`\
 https://nytimes.com/2021/07/20/sports/olympics/olympics-softball-returns.html?searchResultPosition=8

 **As Virus Resurges, G.O.P.
 Lawmakers Allow Vaccine Skepticism to Flourish**\